TNA Impact!

-TNA Impact! (stylized as TNA iMPACT!) is an American professional wrestling television program produced by the American promotion Total Nonstop Action Wrestling (TNA) that debuted on June 4, 2004.
+TNA Impact!, also known as TNA Thursday Night Impact! or simply Impact! (stylized as iMPACT!), is an American professional wrestling television program produced by the American promotion Total Nonstop Action Wrestling (TNA) that debuted on June 4, 2004.
 It also features wrestlers from WWE's NXT brand due to the working relationship between the two companies.

-The series currently airs on AXS TV as well as streaming on TNA+ in the United States, owned by parent company Anthem Sports & Entertainment.
+The series currently airs every Thursday at 9 p.m.
+Eastern Time (ET) on AMC as well as streaming on AMC+ in the United States and TNA+ internationally, owned by its parent company Anthem Sports & Entertainment.
+It premiered on AMC on January 15, 2026.

 History

 Fox Sports Net and Webcasts (2004–2005)

-In May 2004, TNA sealed a television deal with Fox Sports Net (FSN) where they would get a one-hour timeslot on Fridays in most markets, putting TNA on unrestricted cable and satellite for the first time.
+On May 5, 2004, TNA sealed a television deal with Fox Sports Net (FSN) where they would get a one-hour timeslot on Fridays in most markets, putting TNA on unrestricted cable and satellite for the first time.
 TNA began taping a new weekly series that month, TNA Impact!, with the first episode premiering on June 4, 2004.

 After 51 shows TNA's contract with FSN expired in May 2005 and was not renegotiated, with the last FSN episode of Impact! airing on May 27, 2005.
 Impact! continued to air on certain regional networks in place of Xplosion.
 On July 1, TNA began offering new episodes through their website, first using BitTorrent downloads, then by streaming through RealPlayer.
 To save on production costs, four hours of the show were recorded in a day and made available throughout the subsequent month.